Murder of Nada Cella: Investigation

-At the crime scene no traces or clues were considered useful for the investigation at the time.
-This included such things as footprints or fingerprints and also the murder weapon was never found.
+At the crime scene no traces or clues were found that were considered useful for the investigation at the time.
+This included such things as footprints or fingerprints; additionally, the murder weapon was never found.
 Furthermore, no one in the building heard any screams or suspicious noises and the presence of strangers was not noticed.
 To complicate the situation, the first responders, thinking it was an accident and not a crime, had altered the crime scene.
-Soracco's mother, who lived in the apartment above the office, even cleaned the stairwell and the landing in front of the office from significant traces of blood.
+Soracco's mother, who lived in the apartment above the office, even cleaned the stairwell and the landing in front of the office of significant traces of blood.
 It was possible to ascertain that no one had seen the young woman enter the office, nor had any noises been heard between 8:51, when the secretary printed a document from the computer, and 9:11, when Soracco arrived at the office.
 Only the tenant on the floor below claimed to have heard the office door slam a few minutes after 9:00.
 A button with a distinctive star design was also found at the crime scene, which years later would lead to new investigative hypotheses.

 At the end of 1998 the case was closed by police and Soracco and his mother were cleared of any involvement.
 Another suspect was Annalucia Cecere who, according to a hypothesis of the investigators, wanted to take Nada's place in the accountant's office; but this hypothesis was later closed.
 In November 1999 investigations were ordered on a bricklayer from the area, who was found guilty of the murder of a Serbian prostitute.
 In 2005 the case was reopened starting from analysing Nada Cella's diaries.
 The following year the Genoa Public Prosecutor's Office investigated two other bricklayers for the crime, who were involved in an investigation into the prostitution racket.
 In 2011, three hairs were found which, after forensic analysis, turned out not to belong to the victim.